Dual Degree: International

 Application Procedures for track (1) with a Master of Arts (MA) in Management, Communication and Information Technology (MCiT) from Management Center Innsbruck (MCI), Austria.
 Please visit this link for MCI admission.

 Application Procedures for track (2) with a Masters in Management Information Systems from Technical University of Braunschweig, Germany (TUBS).
-Web site will be made available soon.
+Please vist this link for admission.

 Student Scholarship Support and Tuition